robertrypula/AudioNetwork/README.md

 that acts as easy-to-use wrappers over raw [PhysicalLayer](https://github.com/robertrypula/AudioNetwork/blob/master/src/physical-layer/physical-layer.factory.js) class with lower level tx and rx methods.
 If you want you can also write your own adapter class and attach PhysicalLayer to it.
+AudioNetwork is shipped with PSK adapters but you can write any other modulation like PWM.
 - ReceiveAdapter internally has state machine with states listed [here](https://github.com/robertrypula/AudioNetwork/blob/master/src/physical-layer/receive-adapter-state.service.js).
 The idea is to extract potential packets from raw carrier details data that rx method provides.
 - Auto phase correction.
 PSK modulation is ultra sensitive to frequency offsets.
 Even if transmitter and receiver frequencies are de-tuned by 0.05 Hz it will rotate symbol at constellation diagram every 20 seconds.
 It means that we will not be sure what symbol we are reading.
-Fortunately Adapter classes adds SyncPreamble (symbol with zero phase offset relative to reference) before each packet.
-ReceiveAdapter takes that SyncPreamble and restores symbol alignment before each packet.
+Fortunately Adapter classes adds `SyncPreamble` (symbol with zero phase offset relative to reference) before each packet.
+ReceiveAdapter takes that `SyncPreamble` and restores symbol alignment before each packet.
 During packet transmission it may still rotate but at least at the beginning of the packet symbols are aligned at both sides - sender and receiver
 - Auto frequency correction.
 Similar to point above.
 PSK is ultra sensitive to frequency offsets so basically we need to fine-tune receiver to sender.
 This feature looks how fast constellation point rotates and corrects receiver's reference carrier frequency to minimize this effect.
 - Auto detection of signal and noise levels.
-ReceiveAdapter after reset first listens to ambient noise to set NoisePowerAverage (during IDLE_INIT state).
+ReceiveAdapter after reset first listens to ambient noise to set `averageIdlePower` (during IDLE_INIT state).
 Then it waits for sender for synchronization signal which is basically symbol zero transmitted for few seconds.
-During sync transmission receiver stores SignalPowerAverage at SIGNAL_INIT state.
-After those steps receiver calculates PowerThreshold and it's ready for packets from sender.
+During sync transmission receiver stores `averageFirstSyncPower` at `FIRST_SYNC` state.
+After those steps receiver calculates `powerThreshold` and it's ready for packets from sender.
+All above is needed to propperly determine signal and noise power levels.
+Without it we will not be able to decode packet.

 ## Few more words about the project